 If you want to run a campaign based on reparations and concentration camps, then it's going to be very hard to win.

-And he also goes on to the case.
+And he also goes on to.

 By the way, you can add one thing to that.

-Post birth abortion or during birth abortion.
+Post-birth abortion or during birth abortion.

-Actually, refuse to call it abortion.
+By the way, I actually refuse to call it abortion.

 And fantastic.